bcbcbcbcbcl/coursera-download-with-selenium/README.md

 ```

-And enter the coursename you want to download exactly as shown in website
+And enter the coursename you want to download exactly as shown in website.
+For example, to download "Sequence Models".
 ```
 Please enter the coursename you want to download exactly as shown in the website: sequence models
 ```
-(Make sure it is in your courses **Last Active** list and please be noted that this script is only use to download all videos in one course per time but not all courses in one certificate)
+(Make sure it is in your courses **Last Active** list and you have enrolled the course.
+Please be noted that this script is only use to download all videos in one course per time but not all courses in one certificate)

 ### Other options